bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 02:10:27

 Yeah, but you know, safety, right?
-Like nothing is without trade-offs.
+Nothing is without trade-offs.
 Maybe you have some great ideas or you want to fix some work and you don't want to expose yourself to any dynamic that may come from working on Bitcoin, positive or negative.
-You know, come in as an M, do something and leave.
+You know, come in as a NIM, do something, and leave.
 Xiaolongfan.

 Mike Schmidt: 02:10:43